-Healthy hot chocolate is here, and I think it's even better than the regular stuff.
+Healthy hot chocolate is here, and I think it's even better than the classic.

-My version is made with natural ingredients, natural sweetener and is dairy-free, too.
-You can choose the type of nut milk (or oat milk) you use to customize it to fit your needs.
+My homemade version is made with all-natural ingredients, natural sweetener, and is dairy-free, too.
+You can choose the type of nut milk (or oat milk) you use to create the best hot chocolate for you.

 Healthy Hot Chocolate Ingredients:

 - Unsweetened almond milk (or any unsweetened dairy-free milk of choice, like oat milk, soy milk, or coconut milk)